 If you, or someone you know, needs crisis support, phone Lifeline on 13 11 14.
 For urgent medical attention, phone 000 immediately.

 This information is of a general nature.
 It does not take into consideration your personal or health conditions.
-Always consult your GP, medical specialist, or mental health specialist, for health-related advice.
+Always consult your GP, medical professional, or mental health professional, for health-related advice.